ably/spaces/docs/usage.md

 ## Set a location

-Use `locations.set()` to publish a `locationUpdate` that will be received by all users subscribed to location updates.
+Users call `locations.set()` to publish a `locationUpdate` that will be received by all users subscribed to location updates.
+This should be called to update their location when they change position, or select a new UI element.

 The following is an example of setting a location update: